From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Materials and Methods

-We split the dataset into training (85\%), validation (5\%), and test (10\%) sets in a way that each named entity class has the same percentage representation in all dataset parts.
-One class is selected as unseen for the purpose of zero-shot fine-tuning by removing the examples with that class from the training dataset.
-The examples of the unseen class are selected from test datasets for the purpose of performance testing of our model.
-The validation set was kept the same as the initial validation split containing all classes.
-We elaborate our decision in the Discussion section.
-Few-shot fine-tuning was then conducted with the examples previously removed from the train dataset for the zero-shot fine-tuning process.
-The model performance was evaluated with the selected unseen class examples from the test set.
-We then conducted this procedure for several different classes taking into account the semantic relations between different classes.
-Namely, we have selected classes that are both semantically and syntactically similar (\textit{Disease} - \textit{Specific Disease}), classes that are semantically similar, but syntactically different (\textit{Drug} - \textit{Chemical}, \textit{RNA} - \textit{DNA}), and classes that are both semantically and syntactically distant from one another (e.g. \textit{Cell Line}, \textit{Dosage}, \textit{Protein}).
+We conducted this procedure for all 9 selected classes, considering the semantic and syntactic relations between them.
+Namely, we have selected classes that are both semantically and syntactically similar (Disease Specific Disease), semantically similar classes, but syntactically different (Drug - Chemical, RNA - DNA), and classes that are both semantically and syntactically distant from one another (e.g. Cell Line, Dosage, Protein).

+All trainings utilized the ADAM optimizer \citep{kingma2014adam} with a learning rate of 5e-5 and weight decay of 0.01.
+Training sessions were executed on a single DGX NVIDIA A100-40GB GPU using PyTorch and the Hugging Face transformer library.
+Model testing was performed by employing joined token-level partial similarity, assessing standard measures of F1 score, accuracy, precision, and recall.